allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 ```

-Here the *scopes* map has two entries:
+In this example, the *scopes* map has two entries:
 1. "/foo/" -> *Module specifier map 1*
 2. "/bar/" -> *Module specifier map 2*